ipython/traitlets/docs/source/config.rst

     # is equivalent to
     $ ipython --TerminalIPythonApp.display_banner=False

-And a simple code example:
+And a runnable code example:

 .. code-block:: python
     :caption: examples/docs/flags.py